![]() |

 where:

-In order to plate index from the array element index the following formula can be used
+In order to extract the plate index from the array element index, the following formula can be used

-In order to extract layer index from the array element index the following formula can be used
+In order to extract the layer index from the array element index, the following formula can be used